-OAA Objectives Actions Time frame Actions The SCSC to undertake the following technical infrastructure projects: APEC Speakers' Bureau on Standard-Based Management Systems (joint project with HRDWG); APMP Expert Training to Assist Participation in Global MRA in Measurement Standards; Promoting Active Participation in the APEC-MRAs; APLMF Training Project on Rice Moisture Measurement; SCSC Workshop on Evaluation of Measurement Uncertainty; Multilateral Recognition Arrangement (MLA) Readiness Project in Product Certification; Peer Review and Its Criteria of Quality System in National Metrology Institutes; Training Program on ISO 14000 Series Product Oriented Standards: EL, LCA and DfE; Training on Testing and Calibration Laboratory Assessment; Training on Testing and Calibration Laboratory Assessment; Training on Calibration of Rice Moisture Meters; PAC Peer Evaluators Workshop; APEC/PASC Training Programmes on Adoption of International Standards Survey of Accredited Calibration and Testing Laboratory Performance: APLAC Calibration and Testing Proficiency Testing Programs, 2003 - 2005 Training on Good Regulatory Practice Symposium on Traceability in Legal Metrology A Joint APMP-SIM Workshop Addressing the Implementation of Quality Systems in National Metrology Institutes Training Program on ISO 14000 Series Product Oriented Standards: EL, LCA and DfE (2nd year) WTO Compliance - Capacity Building Training in the Development of Food Standards (based on a risk management framework) WTO Compliance - Capacity Building Training in the Safety Assessment of Genetically Modified From 1999 (GM) Foods The SCSC to conduct reviews of the Mid-Term Technical Infrastructure Development Program implementation.
-Completed 2001 The SCSC to revise the Mid-Term Technical Infrastructure Development Program.
+OAA Objectives Actions Time frame The SCSC to undertake the following technical infrastructure projects: APEC Speakers' Bureau on Standard-Based Management Systems (joint project with HRDWG); APMP Expert Training to Assist Participation in Global MRA in Measurement Standards; Promoting Active Participation in the APEC-MRAs; APLMF Training Project on Rice Moisture Measurement; SCSC Workshop on Evaluation of Measurement Uncertainty; Multilateral Recognition Arrangement (MLA) Readiness Project in Product Certification; Peer Review and Its Criteria of Quality System in National Metrology Institutes; Training Program on ISO 14000 Series Product Oriented Standards: EL, LCA and DfE; Training in Risk Assessment in Support of Food Safety Measures; Training on Testing and Calibration Laboratory Assessment; Training on Calibration of Rice Moisture Meters; PAC Peer Evaluators Workshop; APEC/PASC Training Programmes on Adoption of International Standards Survey of Accredited Calibration and Testing Laboratory Performance: APLAC Calibration and Testing Proficiency Testing Programs, 2003 - 2005 Training on Good Regulatory Practice Symposium on Traceability in Legal Metrology A Joint APMP-SIM Workshop Addressing the Implementation of Quality Systems in National Metrology Institutes Training Program on ISO 14000 Series Product Oriented Standards: EL, LCA and DfE (2nd year) WTO Compliance - Capacity Building Training in the Development of Food Standards (based on a risk management framework) WTO Compliance - Capacity Building Training in the Safety Assessment of Genetically Modified (GM) Foods From 1999 The SCSC to conduct reviews of the Mid-Term Technical Infrastructure Development Program implementation.
+The SCSC to revise the Mid-Term Technical Completed 2001 Completed 2001 Infrastructure Development Program.
 Member economies to undertake activities from among those recommended in the revised Mid-Tern Technical Infrastructure Development Program.
-Completed 2001 From 2001 Member economies to strengthen participation in Specialist Regional Bodies activities.
-From 1996 Member economies to support and actively participate in APEC Conferences on Standards and Conformance.
+From 2001 Member economies to strengthen participation in Specialist Regional Bodies activities.
+Member economies to support and actively participate in APEC Conferences on Standards and Conformance.
 Member economies to support and actively participate in APEC Conferences on Good Regulatory Practice.
 The SCSC to compile member economies' regulatory profile and develop information and case studies on decision tree analysis for Food/Drug Interface policy development and regulation.
-4 th Conference August 2002 2 nd Conference August 2002 From 2001 The SCSC to consider the outcomes of the Food Experts Network From 2002 The SCSC to continue the identification of priority areas for technical infrastructure development programs From 2002
+From 1996 4 th Conference August 2002 2 nd Conference August 2002 From 2001 The SCSC to consider the outcomes of the Food Experts Network From 2002 The SCSC to continue the identification of priority areas for technical infrastructure development programs From 2002